-2.2.
-Income and growth
+2.2 Income and growth

-2.2.1.
-Measurement issues.
+2.2.1 Measurement issues.
 Low per capita incomes are an important feature of economic underdevelopment - perhaps the most important feature - and there is little doubt that the distribution of income across the world's nations is extraordinarily skewed.
 Per capita incomes are, of course, expressed in takas, pesos, escudos, remimbi, and in the many other currencies of the world.
 To facilitate comparison, each country's income (from all sources, but presumably largely in local currency) is converted into a common currency, typically U.S. dollars, and divided by that country's population to arrive at a measure of per capita income.
 This conversion scheme is called the exchange rate method, because it uses the rates of exchange between the local and the common currencies to express incomes in a common unit.

-The World Development Indicators of the World Bank contains such estimates for all countries.
-In 2020, the world produced approximately \$85.2 trillion of GDP for its 7.82 billion inhabitants.
-Around \$7 trillion of this came from all low-income and lower middle-income developing countries.5 Simply put, close to half of the world's population in low and lowmiddle income countries have just 8.3% of world income.
-Switzerland (with per capita income of around \$86,600) is over 150 times as rich as the Democratic Republic of Congo (\$557), and over 44 times as rich as Bangladesh (\$1,968).
-Figure 2.1 contrasts per capita gross national income in different countries with the different countries with the Figure 2.1.
-Population and per capita income, 2020. populations of these countries.
+The World Development Indicators (see, e.g., World Bank [2011]) contains such estimates for all countries.
+Using the yardstick of gross national income, the world produced approximately \$59.2 trillion of it in 2009.
+A bit under \$9.3 trillion of this came from all low-income and lower middle-income developing countries5 Simply put, close to 70% of the world's population have access to under 16% of world income.
+Norway, with per-capita income close to \$85,000 under this system of measurement, would therefore be over 500 times as rich than the Democratic Republic of Congo, and close to 150 times as rich as Bangladesh.

+Figure 2.1 contrasts per capita gross national income in different countries with the populations of these countries.
 The figure speaks for itself.

 This book is not written with my heart on my sleeve, but the implied disparities are staggering.
-No amount of fine-tuning in measurement methods can get rid of the
+No amount of fine-tuning in measurement methods can get rid of the stark inequalities that we live with.
+Nevertheless, both for a better understanding of the degree of international variation that we are talking about and for the sake of more reliable analysis of these figures, it is best to recognize at the outset that these measures provide biased estimates of what is actually out there.

-5The 2011 World Development Indicators uses per capita income to define various thresholds.
-In 2020, low income countries were those with per capita income under \$1035.
-Many African countries fall under this category, as do countries such as Afghanistan, Myanmar and Nepal, with countries such as Tajikistan and Tanzania at the upper edge of that bracket.
-Low middle-income countries are those that lie between per capita incomes of \$1035 and \$4045; members of this group include India, Nicaragua, Nigeria, and Thailand, with Indonesia or the Philippines at the upper edge.
-Upper middle-income countries include several of the richer Latin American economies, such as Argentina and Brazil, and countries such as Lebanon, South Africa and Turkey, with Costa Rica and Mauritius at the upper edge.
-They span the range between \$4,046-\$12,535.
-The upper-income countries make up the rest: the US, Western and Northern Europe, Japan, Singapore, and some Middle East countries.
+5The 2011 World Development Indicators uses 2009 per capita income to define various thresholds.
+Low income countries are those with per capita income under \$995.
+Many African countries fall under this category, as do countries such as Bangladesh, Haiti, Myanmar and Nepal.
+Low middle-income countries are those that lie between per capita incomes of \$996 and \$3945; members of this group include China, India, Nicaragua, Nigeria, and Thailand.
+Upper middle-income countries include several of the richer Latin American economies, such as Argentina and Brazil, and countries such as Lebanon, South Africa and Turkey; they span the range between \$3946 and \$12195.
+The upper-income countries make up the rest.